Azshken/Learning-Solidity-2.0/LOG.md

 25/10/25
 - To continue working through the Bancor smart contracts I need to understand the upgradeable smart contracts.
 - I've dived into proxy upgrade patterns (@openzeppelin).
 Proxies use low level delegaate calls (EVM assemly) - I find it important to understand how it works to avoid any security holes that can use assembly to exploit the smart contract logic.
+Anybody can through the delegatecalls access the Proxy contract's storage and overwrite it.
+It must be used carefully!